LaurentVeyssier/Analysis_AirBnB_Boston/docs/README.md

 Data analytics and natural language processing, applied to the short description of the neighborhoods from the host, enabled to prepare a profile of each of them.

-Finally we used the characteristics of a property to train a machine learning model and predict the rental price of any property.
+Finally we used the characteristics of Airbnb properties to train a machine learning model and predict the rental price of a given location.

 Using specific tools, we explored the influence of main features on price.
 These appear to be the room type, the capacity and various facility/service offering like fully-serviced .
 Such amenities justify pushing prices up.
 On the contrary, no private room implies a substantial discount.